Findings and Recommendations

 5. Student induction should include additional discussion of the behaviours expected from all students at the University, in relation to the behaviours expected for student-to-student, and student-to-staff treatment, and should include both reference to the Student Pledge, and the overarching University Respect Statement (see recommendation 10).

-Messages focused on consent and the Sexual Misconduct and Violence Policy are provided to students during induction through a mandatory course (Consent Matters) available during pre-arrival.
-These messages are then reinforced by College Officers and Student Leaders throughout the induction week.
+Currently messages focused on consent and the Sexual Misconduct and Violence Policy are provided to students during induction through a mandatory course (Consent Matters) available during pre-arrival and then reinforced with a set of core messages (approved by the Sexual Misconduct and Violence Operations Group) delivered by a College Officer and Student Leader during induction week.
+Information on the Student Pledge and University Respect Statement will be included as core messages which must be delivered during induction week.

 6. All members of the University community should undertake required University Values, Attributes and Behaviours training.
 This training would reinforce the messages provided at the Vice-Chancellor’s Welcome Event for staff and the Student Induction sessions for new staff and students.